BioKlustering: a web app for semi-supervised learning of maximally imbalanced genomic data: Introduction

 \textbf{Main contributions.} We present BioKlustering (\url{https://bioklustering.wid.wisc.edu}) a user-friendly open-source web app to cluster unaligned genomic sequences based on maximally imbalanced partially observed labels.
 Unlike most semi-supervised learning methods, our web app does not require all classes to be observed or has any requirements on class balance.
 Also, unlike most machine-learning methods, our web app does not require large sample sizes.
 While designed for a semi-supervised setup, our web app can also be used when no labels are measured (unsupervised case).
 One of the main purposes of our web app is to allow easy and fast clustering of sequences that could inform future biological experiments.
 Indeed, we see our web app as a hypothesis-generating tool that will allow biological users, for example, to identify clusters of mycovirus sequences that could be either negative controls (from the unobserved class of mycovirus that do not serve as biocontrol and that have never been tested \textit{in planta}) or new mycovirus sequences that could serve as biocontrol for further experimentation.

-We highlight that even when our work is visualization-driven, not inferential, we believe that it fills a important gap for biological scientists who need to identify similar sequences for experiments when sequence alignment is prohibited and when \textit{in vitro} or \textit{in planta} phenotyping of all labels is not possible.
+We highlight that even when our work is not inferential and mainly tailored for visualization purposes, we believe that it fills a important gap for biological scientists who need to identify similar sequences for experiments when sequence alignment is prohibited and when \textit{in vitro} or \textit{in planta} phenotyping of all labels is not possible.